falcosecurity/falco-website/content/en/docs/grpc/grpc-config.md

   threadiness: 8
 ```

-Then, remember to enable the services you need, otherwise the gRPC server won't expose anything, for the outputs use:
+Then, remember to enable the services you need.
+Otherwise, the gRPC server won't expose anything.

+For the outputs use:

 ```yaml
 # gRPC output service.